-Distribution Network (System): The distribution system is the network that comprises the equipment between the transmission system and the customer's service switch.
-In England and Wales the distribution systems are the lines with a voltage less than or equal to 132 kV.
+Distribution Network: The distribution network is the system that comprises the equipment between the transmission system and the customer's service switch.
+In England and Wales the distribution networks are the lines with a voltage less than or equal to 132 kV.
 In Scotland the distribution network is composed of lines with an operating voltage of less than 132 kV.